 OpenBSD's VPN

 Note: I wrote the guideline based on OpenBSD 6.9.
+The setup is still working on OpenBSD 7.6.

 I'm going to set up VPN with iked, a built-in VPN software from OpenBSD.
 The main focus of this setup is routing all outbound traffic from clients to my Gateway.
 The Gateway is running OpenBSD, the clients are Android, iOS, MacOS.